No need to travel! We can bring our services directly to you!

 Navigating a pedestrian accident claim in California can be complex.
 Don't face it alone.
 The experienced personal injury attorneys at Cohen & Marzban are here to help every step of the way, from investigating your accident to securing the maximum compensation you deserve.
 Contact us today for a free consultation.
 Your recovery starts now.

-Average Payout for Pedestrian Hit by Car in California 2025
+Average Payout for Pedestrian Hit by Car in California: What to Expect in 2025–2026

 Bob M. Cohen